JeanMarcGaller/agentic_ai_evaluation/README.md

 This will:
 - Sample questions (can be changed via NUM_QUESTIONS)
 - Run them through the agentic QA system
-- Save evaluations to results.json
+- Save evaluations to results.json file

 ---